Jordan Kilganon

-Jordan Kilganon is a Canadian slam dunker making a living by taking part in dunk competitions and performing at various shows.
-He is known for his athleticism and his dunks, such as the Hide-and-Seek, the 360 Scoop Elbow, the Roundhouse, the Lost And Found, and the Scorpion.
+Jordan Kilganon is a Canadian professional slam dunker.

+Biography

 Kilganon was born in Sudbury, Ontario, on April 28, 1992.

-High School and college

-Kilganon graduated from École Secondaire du Sacré Coeur, based out of Sudbury, Ontario.
-Jordan Kilganon graduated from Humber College in 2015.
+He graduated from École secondaire du Sacré-Cœur, based out of Sudbury, Ontario.
+Jordan Kilganon graduated from Humber College in Toronto in 2015.

 Dunking career

-Starting at age 15, Kilganon started posting on Youtube some videos of his dunks.
+Starting at age 15, Kilganon started posting on YouTube some videos of his dunks.
 In 2021, Jordan Kilganon won Dunk League 3, a contest pitting the world's best dunkers against each other for a $50,000 grand prize.
+He is known for his athleticism and his dunks, such as the Hide-and-Seek, the 360 Scoop Elbow, the Roundhouse, the Lost And Found, and the Scorpion.

+In December 2025, Kilganon competed in the Dunkman Championship, a 48-man tournament that featured elite professional dunkers from around the world and was broadcast on TNT.
+Kilganon won the championship with a 540 dunk and received a US$200,000 grand prize.